Rose Clings To Masters Lead As Spieth, Thomas Give Chase - UrduPoint

 Augusta, United States, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2021 ) :Justin Rose carried a one-stroke lead into Saturday's third round of the Masters with major winners Jordan Spieth and Justin Thomas on his heels and thunderstorms in the forecast.

-Play began with light winds and overcast morning skies at Augusta National with Rose teeing off at 2:20 p.m.
-(1820 GMT) in the final group alongside American Will Zalatoris.
+Play began with light winds and overcast morning skies at Augusta National with Rose set to tee off at 2:20 p.m.
+(1820 GMT) in the last duo alongside American Will Zalatoris.

 "Day three plays pretty difficult here at Augusta National," Rose said.
 "You just have to keep hitting the shots."
 The 40-year-old Englishman is trying to become the sixth wire-to-wire Masters champion after Americans Craig Wood (1941), Arnold Palmer (1960), Jack Nicklaus (1972), Ray Floyd (1976) and Spieth (2015).